icedevml/kms-attest-verifier/README.md

 2. Create and activate the virtualenv.
 3. Run `pip3 install -r requirements.txt`

+## Obtaining KMS attestations

+The attestation bundles for the keys hosted in Google Cloud KMS can be downloaded by navigating into the key properties in the Cloud Console, and choosing "Actions" -> "Verify attestation" -> "Download attestation bundle" under the target key version to be audited.

 ## Usage

 Check whether the attestation file is correctly signed by Google and HSM manufacturer, and whether the corresponding